dotnet/csharplang/spec/classes.md

 An implementing partial method declaration can appear in the same part as the corresponding defining partial method declaration.

 Only a defining partial method participates in overload resolution.
 Thus, whether or not an implementing declaration is given, invocation expressions may resolve to invocations of the partial method.

-Because a partial method always returns `void`, such invocation expressions will always be expression statements.
-Furthermore, because a partial method is implicitly `private`, such statements will always occur within one of the parts of the type declaration within which the partial method is declared.
+Because a partial method **with optional implementation** always returns `void`, such invocation expressions will always be expression statements.
+Furthermore, because a such method is implicitly `private`, such statements will always occur within one of the parts of the type declaration within which the partial method is declared.
 If no part of a partial type declaration contains an implementing declaration for a given partial method, any expression statement invoking it is simply removed from the combined type declaration.
 Thus the invocation expression, including any constituent expressions, has no effect at run-time.
 The partial method itself is also removed and will not be a member of the combined type declaration.

 If an implementing declaration exist for a given partial method, the invocations of the partial methods are retained.
 The partial method gives rise to a method declaration similar to the implementing partial method declaration except for the following: